Polyunsaturated fat: Pregnancy

 Polyunsaturated fat supplementation does not decrease the incidence of pregnancy-related disorders, such as hypertension or preeclampsia, but may increase the length of gestation slightly and decreased the incidence of early premature births.

 Expert panels in the United States and Europe recommend that pregnant and lactating women consume higher amounts of polyunsaturated fats than the general population to enhance the DHA status of the fetus and newborn.

 Cancer

 Results from observational clinical trials on polyunsaturated fat intake and cancer have been inconsistent and vary by numerous factors of cancer incidence, including gender and genetic risk.
 Some studies have shown associations between higher intakes and/or blood levels of polyunsaturated fat omega-3s and a decreased risk of certain cancers, including breast and colorectal cancer, while other studies found no associations with cancer risk.

 Dietary sources

 Polyunsaturated fat can be found mostly in nuts, seeds, fish, seed oils, and oysters.
 "Unsaturated" refers to the fact that the molecules contain less than the maximum amount of hydrogen (if there were no double bonds).
 These materials exist as cis or trans isomers depending on the geometry of the double bond.

+Properties of vegetable oils The nutritional values are expressed as percent (%) by mass of total fat.